LePhenix47/Lahouiti_Younes_12_01012023/README.md

 ## 0. Project folder structure

-Here's the current folders structure for the Front-end and the Back-end
+Here's the current folders structure for the application
 ```
 P12/
 |